mohamad-tohidi/texttools/texttools/tools/README.md

 - `ReasonListStrOutput` - Output with reasoning
 - `CategorizerOutput` - Specialized categorization output

+### Formatter
+The `Fromatter` class:
+- Gathers diffrent formatters to format chats
+- New formatters can be added easily by defining new static methods

 ### Prompt Loader
 The `PromptLoader` class:
 - Loads YAML prompt templates from the `prompts/` folder